kryzar/thesis/README.md

 > [!NOTE]
 > The command `make build` does not compile the whole SageMath suite, but only the main executable.
 For instance, the documentation is not built.
 This saves significant time, as well as space.

+## Running benchmarks

+We give the code for two classes of benchmarks:
+- The benchmarks of Chapters 4 and 5.
+The code is available in [benchmarks/chapters-4-5](benchmarks/chapters-4-5).
+To reproduce our tests, run the module `benchmarks.sage` with an appropriate version of SageMath.
+The results as well as the console logs are written in various files; the global variable `WORKDIR` (line 17) should therefore be set to an appropriate value.
+We have fixed the random seed so that the exact same random isogenies and endomorphisms are used.
+- The benchmarks of Chapter 6.
+The code is available in [benchmarks/chapter-6](benchmarks/chapter-6).
+These were originally written by [Xavier Caruso](https://xavier.caruso.ovh/) (@xcaruso) for the Software Presentation [*Drinfeld Modules in SageMath*](https://dl.acm.org/doi/10.1145/3614408.3614417) (ACM Communications in Computer Algebra, Volume 57, Issue 2, 2023).